Data Protection Academy » Data Protection News » The Chinese Data Protection Law PIPL

 Certain companies (e.g. CRITIS operators, processors of sensitive personal data, companies providing major internet platforms with a large number of users, and complex types of businesses) are subject to stricter obligations such as appointing a data protection officer and/or an independent supervisory body, carrying out data protection impact assessments for processing activities and publishing regular social responsibility reports.

-In the event of a data incident, processors are required to take "immediate" remedial action and notify data protection authorities and all data subjects.
+In the event of a data incident, processors are obliged to take "immediate" remedial action and notify the data protection authorities and all data subjects.

 Sanctions